xhuang31/AANE_MATLAB/README.md

 H = AANE_fun(Net,Attri,d,lambda,rho,'Att');
 H = AANE_fun(Net,Attri,d,lambda,rho,'Att',worknum);

-H is the joint embedding representation of Net and Attri.

- Net  is the weighted adjacency matrix
+  H   is the joint embedding representation of Net and Attri,＜/br＞ Net  is the weighted adjacency matrix,＜/br＞
-Attri is the attribute information matrix with row denotes nodes
+Attri is the attribute information matrix with row denotes nodes.

 ## Reference in BibTeX: